Under the direction of Kumu Hula Mapuana Samonte-Nowak,

 "I ULU NO KA LALA I KE KUMU"

 Halau classes are tentatively planned to start on Sunday, September 5.
 Classes are held on Sundays in Kahului.
 We are currently not accepting new students.
 If you are interested in classes, fill out and submit an online registration form below to be added to our waitlist.

 Want to learn hula?

 Lessons are available to all in the Maui, Hawai’i community, from beginning to advanced dancers, keiki to kupuna, kane to wahine.
-Located in Kahului, our Halau offers weekly classes in the styles of ancient Kahiko, contemporary Auana, and Tahitian dancing.
+Located in Kahului, our Halau offers weekly classes in the styles of Kahiko, Auana, and Tahitian (keiki).
 We hope you will join us!

 "I mohala no ke lehua i ke ke`ekehi `ia e ka ua."